 Thankfully researchers have found many alternative and complementary ways to calm our mind.

 Cannabidiol (CBD) - We bet you can guess our favorite way to help ease your mild daily stresses...phytocannabinoids!
 Non-psychoactive and non-addictive, phytocannabinoids can help with your daily stresses*.
 And Charlotte's Web is more than just CBD.
 It contains whole plant phyto-cannabinoids which are a strategic key to unlocking your health’s full potential while supporting overall mind and body balance.
-Our Charlotte’s Web Everyday Hemp Oil is a specially-formulated blend of phyto-cannabinoids.
+Our Charlotte’s Web Hemp Extract Oil is a specially-formulated blend of phyto-cannabinoids.